 Whether you’re a native or non-native speaker of English, Facebook can be a source of stress.
-Going live on Facebook can be tough anyway, but adding English into the mix can make your blood pressure skyrocket.
-In this article, you’ll find out how to go live on Facebook in English.
+Going live on Facebook can be tough anyway, but if you speak another language, adding English into the mix can make your blood pressure skyrocket.
+In this article, you’ll find out how to go live on Facebook, with lots of tips for non-native English speakers.

 Lives are a great way to communicate with your audience, especially if you’re an extravert or better at talking than writing.
 But even introverts can do this!
 (You’ll be great at the preparation)